solana-labs/solana/book/src/getting-started/README.md

 $ ./multinode-demo/validator-x.sh
 ```

-To run a performance-enhanced full node on Linux, [CUDA 10.0](https://developer.nvidia.com/cuda-downloads) must be installed on your system:
+To run a performance-enhanced validator on Linux, [CUDA 10.0](https://developer.nvidia.com/cuda-downloads) must be installed on your system:

 ```bash
 $ ./fetch-perf-libs.sh